Julian Konstantinov: Family

 Konstantinov's younger brother, Plamen Konstantinov, is a former volleyball player and captain of the Bulgaria men's national volleyball team and last played for Iraklis VC in the Greek A1 Volleyball League.

 Controversy

 On 20 May 2012, Konstantinov allegedly has assaulted a Bulgarian journalist, Kiril Hristov, after seeing the latter turning up his SUV's wipers.
 Mr. Hristov apparently did this as a protest for having Konstantinov's car improperly parked.
 The incident gained fast publicity among the Bulgarian online community.
-Both Mr. Hristov and Mr. Konstantinov wrote their versions of what happened.
+Both Mr. Hristov and wrote their versions of what happened.